 3. IT resource requirements are significantly reduced when practices choose to move medical records to the cloud.
-Instead of requiring a team of IT experts to install, configure, test, run, secure and update hardware and software, all of that is done internally in the cloud by the SaaS provider.
+Instead of requiring a team of IT experts to install, configure, test, run, secure, and update hardware and software, all of that is done internally in the cloud by the SaaS provider.
 Updates are also done automatically in web-based systems, so practices are running on the most up-to-date version available.

-4. Web-based software provides superior accessibility and collaboration over client-server systems because users are able to securely log in to the system from anywhere they have Internet connection.
-The ability to access the system outside of the office allows physicians, staff and patients to collaborate more effectively in a secure environment and provide better continuity of care.
+4. Web-based software provides superior accessibility and collaboration over client-server systems because users are able to securely log in to the system from anywhere they have an Internet connection.
+The ability to access the system outside of the office allows physicians, staff, and patients to collaborate more effectively in a secure environment and provide better continuity of care.

 5. Scalability is simplified with cloud-based systems.
 Small practices are able to expand without the standard IT growing pains.
-A web-based EHR system makes it easy to add new users, doctors or locations.
+A web-based EHR system makes it easy to add new users, doctors, or locations.
 The flexibility of web-based software allows small practices to think big and grow without breaking the bank.

 Are Web-Based EHR Systems Safe?